Uvalde school shooting: Grand jury proceedings over law enforcement

 In late 2023, Uvalde County District Attorney Christina Mitchell convened a grand jury to evaluate whether or not enforcement could be held criminally responsible for their response on the day of the shooting.
 One day after the release of the U.S. Department of Justice's report in January 2024, the grand jury began hearing testimony.
 Texas Department of Public Safety (DPS) Director Col. Steve McCraw testified before the grand jury in February.
 Multiple law enforcement officers, including officers from DPS, were also subpoenaed to testify.
 The jury also toured Robb Elementary School for about an hour in June.
 On June 27, 2024, the grand jury indicted first Uvalde school district police chief Pedro Arredondo and another former officer, Adrian Gonzales, on charges of child endangerment, a state felony.
 Arredono was charged with 10 counts of child endangerment, Gonzales with 29 counts.
-The same day, Arrendano was arrested and booked into the Uvalde jail, and then released after posting a $10,000 surety bond and nine $10,000 personal recognizance bonds.
-On June 28, Gonzalez would be arrested after turning himself in, and then released after posting a $10,000 bail.
-Both officers face up to two years in prison and a $10,000 fine if they are convicted.
+The same day, Arrendano was arrested and booked into the Uvalde jail, and was then released after posting a $10,000 surety bond and nine $10,000 personal recognizance bonds.
+On June 28, Gonzalez was arrested after turning himself in, and was then released after posting a $10,000 bail.
+Both officers faced up to two years in prison and a $10,000 fine if they were convicted.

 On July 18, 2024, Arredondo pled not guilty to all 10 of his child endangerment charges.
+As of January 2026, Arredondo's trial still remains unscheduled, with his pretrial hearings also being paused after the prosecution was accused of withholding information following a key witness' decision to change their testimony.
 On July 25, 2024, Gonzalez pled not guilty to all 29 of his child endangerment counts as well.
+On January 21, 2026, Gonzales was acquitted of all 29 charges.